Steel Dragon 2000: Layout

 Out of the station, the track makes a right hand turn onto the lift hill.
 Due to the length of the lift hill, it utilizes two chains with separate motors.
 At the crest of the lift hill, the track plummets down a 94 m drop to the ground, before passing over a 77 m tall airtime hill.
 After this hill, the track rises over a 64 m tall hill before dropping to the right into a pair of helixes, the first one being clockwise and the second being counterclockwise.
 Following the second helix, the track maneuvers through the supports of the first helix and third hill and makes a left turn into the midcourse brakes, which start the return trip.
 The return trip consists of a series of airtime hills, running parallel to the outbound track, before hitting the final brake run next to the base of the lift hill.
 From the brake run, trains pass through the transfer track and storage area before making a sweeping left turn to return to the station.

 Design

 Much more steel was used to build Steel Dragon 2000 than most other roller coasters.
 This was to ensure the coaster was protected from earthquakes.
-The extra steel was a large part of the reason the coaster cost over JP¥7 billion to build.
+The extra steel was a large part of the reason the coaster cost over JP¥7 billion to build (around $61,550,000 in 2000 US dollars).
 The ride also includes two tunnels.